American University repeatedly told a top WAMU manager not to fire a suspected sexual harasser

 Di Caro continued to work at the station after receiving his second formal warning for another 18 months.
 But in October 2017, sexual harassment complaints against prominent men sparked the #MeToo movement, and Yore became concerned that WAMU could face its own scandal, according to people inside and outside WAMU who spoke with him at the time.
 His fears were heightened by the resignation of NPR’s top news executive, Michael Oreskes, who was accused of misconduct by two women.

-After Yore mentioned the issue to subordinates, a WAMU manager who had been unaware of the local complaints against Di Caro volunteered that the reporter had similar issues at when they both worked at WCBS in New York, according to station insiders.
+After Yore mentioned the issue to subordinates, a WAMU manager who had been unaware of the local complaints against Di Caro volunteered that the reporter had similar issues when they both worked at WCBS in New York, according to station insiders.
 Yore confronted Di Caro with this information and got permission to obtain his personnel records from WCBS.
 He also spoke to Swenson, Di Caro’s former boss there, who says he confirmed that Di Caro had been the subject of complaints around 2004.
 In one case, a woman got a restraining order requiring him to keep his distance from her, according to documents viewed by The Post.
 (Di Caro declined to comment on this.)
-Swenson said WCBS severed ties with Di Caro, then a freelancer, around 2005, on the advice of its corporate human-resources department.
+Swenson said WCBS severed ties with Di Caro, then a freelancer, around 2005, on the advice of its corporate human resources department.

 Yore presented the information to American University officials — and this time, they agreed that Di Caro should be terminated, according to emails and interviews.
 Faced with being fired, Di Caro resigned in late 2017 instead.
 The circumstances of his departure were kept confidential, though, and five months later, he joined Bloomberg Radio.
 Bloomberg briefly suspended him in late July after news broke of his alleged misconduct at WAMU.
 The company later reinstated him, saying it found no infractions during his time there.
 As of this week, though, Di Caro is no longer working for Bloomberg, according to a person familiar with the situation.